JnnhCloud/SediaBanjir-Flood-Alert-Assistant/README.md

 ### 3️⃣ Create a `.env` File

-Create a `.env` file in the root directory and add:
+Create a `.env` file in the frontend root and add your Firebase configuration:

 ```env
 VITE_FIREBASE_API_KEY=your_key